-Workable Solutions Step-by-step Troubleshooting
+| Workable Solutions | Step-by-step Troubleshooting |

-Check SSD Temperature in Windows 10/11 - Qiling Disk Master Step 1.
-Launch Qiling Disk Master and click the blue arrow to activate the "Disk Health" feature under the "Discovery" section...Full steps
+| Check SSD Temperature in Windows 10/11 - Qiling Disk Master | Step 1.
+Launch Qiling Disk Master and click the blue arrow to activate the "Disk Health" feature under the "Discovery" section.Full steps |

 Step 1.
 Launch Qiling Disk Master and click the blue arrow to activate the "Disk Health" feature under the "Tools and utilities" tab page.

 Step 2.
-Select the target disk and click the "Refresh" button.
-Then, you can see the health condition of your disk.
+To check the health condition of your disk, select the target disk and click the "Refresh" button.
+This will allow you to see the current status of your disk.

 Step 2.
 Click Manage Disks and Volumes at the bottom of the page.